on air now

 AFP

-Rescuers clearing a disused gold shaft of illegal miners said on Thursday that a final sweep appeared to show nobody was left underground.
+On Thursday, rescuers clearing a disused gold shaft of illegal miners said that a final sweep appeared to show nobody was left underground.

 Investigators face "a mammoth task" in identifying the dead as some of the bodies were already decomposing, and in some cases just bones, police spokeswoman Athlenda Mathe told journalists at the site on Thursday.

-Many of those rescued this week looked frail, their legs just skin and bone.
-Nine people are in hospital under police supervision, Mathe said.
+Many rescued this week looked frail, their legs just skin and bone.
+Mathe said nine people are in the hospital under police supervision.

 The vast majority of the illegal miners are foreign nationals, with 1,125 from Mozambique and 465 Zimbabweans, police said.